 School-based marketing will be consistent with nutrition education and health promotion.
-The school district will:
+The school district will do the following.

-- limit food and beverage marketing to the promotion of foods and beverages that meet the nutrition standards for meals or for foods and beverages sold individually; - prohibit school-based marketing of brands promoting predominantly low-nutrition foods and beverages; - promote healthy foods, including fruits, vegetables, whole grains, and low-fat dairy products; and - market activities that promote healthful behaviors (and are therefore allowable) including: vending machine covers promoting water; pricing structures that promote healthy options in a la carte lines or vending machines; sales of fruit for fundraisers.
+- Limit food and beverage marketing to the promotion of foods and beverages that meet the nutrition standards for meals or for foods and beverages sold individually; - Prohibit school-based marketing of brands promoting predominantly low-nutrition foods and beverages. - To promote healthy food, including fruits, vegetables, whole grains, and low-fat dairy. - To promote that healthy behaviors by offering only smart snack approved items that are Sold for ala carte and in vending machines.